wyntonfranklin/purdm-web-app/README.md

 section and download the latest release.
 Copy this file to your web server and get started hosting your own expense manager.

 The following files must be writable by the server.
-Give the the appropriate permissions
+Give the appropriate permissions
 * /assets
 * /protected/runtime
 * /protected/update.sh

-**Do the above otherwise the application would not working correctly**
+**Do the above otherwise the application would not work correctly**

 ### Your own PURDM Domain
 If you need a PURDM domain to point to your server we can point it for you.